canonical/sphinx-terminal/README.md

 ```

 To enable a copy button for users, include the `:copy:` flag as a directive option.
-Only the input will be available to copy.
+Only the input can be copied.

 ```
 .. terminal::